microsoft/accessibility-insights-web/CONTRIBUTING.md

 ## Pull Requests

-Please title Pull Requests with a tag indicating the type of change.
+Pull Requests should have a title that starts with a tag indicating the type of change.
 This helps us in maintaining a good commit history as well as better documentation when creating Release notes.

-The convention that we follow is inspired from [SemVer](https://semver.org/) convention and is following:
+The convention that we follow is inspired from [SemVer](https://semver.org/) convention:

 | Tag      | What it conveys                                                                                                                             |
 | -------- | ------------------------------------------------------------------------------------------------------------------------------------------- |